ClementCariou/virtual-art-gallery/readme.md

 It aims at reproducing the experience of a real art gallery.
 The architecture is generated using a 10km long 6th order [Hilbert Curve](https://en.wikipedia.org/wiki/Hilbert_curve).
 The paintings are asynchronously loaded from the [ARTIC](https://aggregator-data.artic.edu/home) and placed on the walls.
 You can use this project to display your own artworks.
-Futur changes will make this process simpler.

 ## Setup